Skip to main content

 Financial Support:

-Go to the eServices CadetInvest Module and apply for Cadet Lift and Take-Off Program Cadet (TOP), to be considered for needs-based financial assistance or NCSA scholarships.
-Also apply for flight scholarships.
-These programs are designed to offset costs associated with attending some NCSAs, as well as flight academies.
-They include payment of your activity fees and transportation to and from the activity.
-Go to the CadetInvest pages for more details.
-Deadline to apply for scholarships and financial assistance is 15 January.
+Deadline to apply for financial assistance is 8 October NLT 12pm Central.
+Applying for Lift/Top does not guarantee financial assistance will be offered.
 Being offered financial assistance is not a guarantee of acceptance into an activity.
 You must compete for and receive a slot at an activity.
-You will be notified if you are a recipient of financial aid/scholarship before you are required to accept or decline a slot at an activity.
+You will be notified if you are a recipient of Lift/Top before you are required to accept or decline a slot at an activity.

 Graduation Requirements